Supamang2122/Mountain-Madness-2020/Readme.md

 An array of cuisine choices is created and answers to each question determine the number of tally-marks added to or removed from each possible cuisine.

-Here's an example of one of the questions.
+Here's an example of one of the questions:
 ```
 Do you feel like visiting the seaside?
 1.)
 Never